lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 #### Definition

 According to the the judgement of the editor, an expression is missing from the transmitted text.
-Ideas for improvement of the text may then either be added to the edited text itself or indicated in apparatus note.
+Ideas for improvement of the text may then either be added to the edited text itself or indicated in an apparatus note.

 #### Rules